-In accordance with Directive 583/2010, a synthetic risk and reward indicator is established to provide an indication of the potential returns, and also the attendant risks, of the sub-fund, expressed in the currency of the sub-fund.
 The indicator uses a risk scale (risk classes) of 1 to 7.
 The higher the figure, the higher the potential return, although the return is also more difficult to predict.
 Losses are also possible.
 The lowest ranking on the scale does not imply that the investment is entirely risk-free.
 It only implies that, compared with the higher rankings, the product concerned would, under normal circumstances, generate a lower return, which is also easier to predict.

-The synthetic risk and reward indicator is reviewed at regular intervals and products may therefore be reclassified with a lower or higher ranking on the scale on the basis of past data.
-The past data are not always a reliable indicator of the future return and risk.
+The synthetic risk and reward indicator is reviewed at regular intervals, and products may therefore be reclassified with a lower or higher ranking on the scale on the basis of past data.
+Past data do not always provide a reliable indication of the future return and risk.

-The most recent figure for the indicator can be found in the Key Investor Information Documents under the heading 'risk and reward profile'.
+The most recent figure for the indicator can be found in the Key Information Document under the heading "What are the risks and what could I get in return?".
 The value of bond funds is primarily affected by interest-rate fluctuations.
-That is because the interest rate for these bonds is fixed, and is not affected by market rates.
+This is because the interest rate for these bonds is fixed, irrespective of market rates.

-- A moderate inflation risk: bond funds do not provide protection against an increase in inflation. - A moderate credit risk.
-This fund invests primarily, but not solely, in bonds with an investment grade rating.
-Consequently the risk of an issuer being unable to honour its obligations is higher than for a fund that invests only in bonds with an investment grade rating.
-If investors have doubts about the solvency of bond issuers, the value of the bonds may decrease.
+- a capital risk: there is no capital protection; - a moderate inflation risk: there is no protection against an increase in inflation; - a moderate credit risk: the fund will mainly (but not exclusively) invest its assets in investment grade bonds.
+Consequently, the risk of an issuer being unable to honour its obligations is higher than for an investment made up only of bonds with an investment grade rating.
+If investors come to doubt the solvency of the issuers, the value of the bond may decline.